Last updated: August 03, 2021

 Side Effects – Analyze prescriptions and lets users know in case of any dangerous combinations in a prescription

-Anesthesiology Dashboard – Anesthesiology EMR software should include a real-time dashboard that enables users to save time by letting the view patient charts, patient profiles, Medical billing processes and patient scheduling all together I one place.
+Anesthesiology Dashboard – Anesthesiology EMR software should include a real-time dashboard that enables users to save time by letting them view patient charts, patient profiles, Medical billing processes, and patient scheduling all together I one place.
 Users can save time by not opening a number of tabs at a time.

 You are the only one to know what you want exactly from your EHR software.
 The EHR software must be able to complete your daily office tasks quickly and as smoothly as possible.
 Knowing what is unique about your practice and specialty is integral to know which EHR software would cater to your needs.
 Some basic things all users need to keep in mind are:

 Size – Some of the EMR software are designed to cater to the needs of practices that are large in size and scale and similarly some are designed to cater to the smaller ones.
 The Anesthesiology EMR Software is designed keeping a certain number of users, scalability, and support required in mind.
 Keeping the size of your practice in mind is an essential part of your decision.

 System Design – System Design usually comes down to two main options; either installing the software on a stand-alone computer in the office or on a cloud-based system which provides remote access to users from anywhere they may be.
 This is strictly dependent on the users’ choice and comfort level.